 On-Premises hardware-based phone systems

-These are conventional PBX systems that are typically hosted in your office, hence the term ‘on-premises.’
+These are conventional VoIP phone systems that are typically hosted in your office, hence the term ‘on-premises.’

 - Alcatel Lucent Enterprise OXO Connect

 - Avaya IP Office